 As a named storm approaches and the countdown to landfall begins, you can take definitive actions to protect your job-site and crew.
 But what about during the weeks and months before those tropical cyclones start forming?
-For this “pre-preparation,” Risk Management Technical Manager Sean Purcell and Claims Litigation Specialist Jeff Lenhart of Builders Mutual have compiled some fundamental information to guide your thoughts and behaviors for taking advantage of this advanced calm before the storm.
+For this “pre-preparation,” Risk Management expert Sean Purcell and Claims Litigation Specialist Jeff Lenhart have compiled some fundamental information to guide your thoughts and behaviors for taking advantage of this advanced calm before the storm.

 Communication is key.

 It may seem obvious to include crisis communication when onboarding new employees, but have you thought of ongoing refresher training for everyone?
 That’s also a must.
 It’s imperative to delineate storm protocol, including pre-storm prep, evacuation plans, and cleanup operations.
 Also consider mandating (and confirming) that emergency supplies are on each job-site and in every truck.

 Identifying key go-to people ahead of time can also keep emergency communication clear and efficient.
 Now is the time to decide which of your leaders your employees should turn to for information about schedules and storm-response actions.
 You may also want to consider implementing an automated system that your team can call for the latest updates.

 And in the era of phone reliance, what will happen if cell phone service goes down?
 For this real potential, some “old-school” processes should be part of the discussion.
 To start, everyone needs to be where they are supposed to be, so no one will end up feared missing without cause.
 And, should service go out, make sure to have a definitive plan for where to meet or how to take a headcount.